 Potatoes that contain unacceptable levels of solanine usually do not make it to the grocery store.

-What’s more, the average kitchen or pantry is too warm for long-term storage.
+Moreover, the average kitchen or pantry is too warm for long-term storage.

-Green potatoes should be taken seriously.
+Green potatoes should be prepared carefully.

 Although the green color itself is not harmful, it may indicate the presence of a toxin called solanine.

-Inspect potatoes for greening and damage before buying them and store them in a cool, dark place to prevent them from going green before you use them.
+Inspect potatoes for greening and damage before buying them, and store them in a cool, dark place to prevent them from going green before you use them.